-If you are experiencing a personal crisis and need immediate counseling support:
+If you are experiencing a mental health crisis and need immediate counseling support:

-If it is after office hours (evenings, nights, weekends, and breaks), 24/7 support is available:
+If it is after office hours (evenings, nights, weekends, and breaks):

-1. Urgent phone counseling is available through the Center for Wellness & Counseling’s after-hours phone counseling service; just call our main number 612-330-1707 and choose option 1 to speak to a licensed counselor.
+1. Urgent phone counseling is available through the Center for Wellness & Counseling’s after-hours phone counseling service; just call our main number 612-330-1707 and choose option 1 to speak to a trained mental health counselor.
 Crisis text support is also available 24/7 through CrisisTextline.org.
-Just text START to 741-741 when in crisis, anytime, anywhere — a trained crisis counselor will respond.
+Just text MN to 741-741 when in crisis, anytime, anywhere — a trained crisis counselor will respond.

 2. If you are living on campus and need immediate support, talk to your Resident Assistant or Hall Director, and they will help you get the support you need.
 Call DPS (612-330-1717) to get connected to the on-call Hall Director.

-U of M Medical Center West Bank (has separate Behavioral Emergency Center for mental health crises; go to West Bank ER to access the BEC) 612-672-6600 (located just across Riverside from Augsburg’s Foss Center/chapel)
+Behavioral Emergency Center, U of M Medical Center, West Bank Emergency Center, 2312 S 6th St 24/7 specialized behavioral health crisis services; go to West Bank ER to access services (612-273-5640).
+Located just across Riverside from Augsburg’s Foss Center/chapel; follow the signs for the Emergency Center.

-Acute Psychiatric Services – 24-hour walk-in crisis psychiatric support at Hennepin County Medical Center; Emergency Medications Clinic available 8:00am – 2:00pm M-F. 612-873-3161 (located in the Red Building, first floor, right across from ER)
+Acute Psychiatric Services – 24-hour walk-in crisis psychiatric support at Hennepin County Medical Center in downtown Minneapolis; Emergency Medications Clinic available 8:00am – 2:00pm T-F. 612-873-3161 (located in the Red Building, first floor, right across from ER; entrance on 8th St between Park and Chicago Aves).
+If you have a current provider, they will not change your medications.
+They will not provide stimulant medications or benzodiazepines.
+Two-week supply only.

 Suicide Prevention Lifelines